-The canopy filters help in protecting against the deposition of grease.
+The canopy filters help protect against the deposition of grease.
 Regardless of this, small grease particles build up inside the extract ductwork system.
 As these deposits accumulate over time, the risks associated with poor hygiene and fire increase.

 Typically, as is the case in any professional kitchen in the UK, kitchen staff will regularly clean the canopy.
 But for larger-sized, professional canopies, proper cleaning can only be undertaken by kitchen extraction cleaning professionals.
 The extract ductwork system must also be cleaned by professionals to meet TR19 regulations and standards.